austin987/tails/wiki/src/blueprint/network_connection.md

 * M. No audio in Unsafe Browser breaks accessible CAPTCHAs. ([[!tails_ticket 16795]])

-* N. People use the Unsafe Browser to browser the Internet.
+* N. People use the Unsafe Browser to browse the Internet.

 * O. A persistent network connection is associated to a specific network interface (via its MAC address) so it cannot be reused easily when hoping between computers